Orden4/WCSharp/Docs/WCSharp.Missiles/WCSharp.Missiles.Missile.EffectString.md

 ## Missile.EffectString Property

 The effect string of the missile.

-If empty/null, the missile will be invisible.
+If null, no effect will be created.

 If changed mid-flight, automatically modifies the missile.